How to Make Soaked Wheat Tortillas

 - These tortillas freeze really well and are great for travel.

 - Store them in an airtight container to keep them soft.

-- These tortillas make great flat breads for sandwiches and can be baked into crackers for soups, stews, chili, dips and spreads.
+- If you make them thicker than a normal tortilla, they make great flat breads for sandwiches or can be baked into soaked crackers for soups, stews, chili, dips and spreads.

 Before you go!